-The primary purpose of an undertaking by a Board of Revision Panel after a hearing is to obtain a calculation from the assessor based on a decision by the Board.
+The primary purpose of an undertaking by a board of revision panel after a hearing is to obtain a calculation from the assessor.
 An undertaking may also be required if clarification is required and it is rare that an undertaking request more information.

-A request for more information should only be made after consultation with the Panel Chair, Board Chair and the Secretary.
+A request for more information should only be made after consultation with the panel chair, board chair and the secretary.

-Undertakings made of the City Assessor must be in writing with a copy to the other party to the appeal.
+Undertakings made of the city assessor must be in writing with a copy to the other party to the appeal.

 The party to the appeal should have an opportunity to respond in writing, allowing up to 7 days for a calculation and 14 days for more complex undertakings.
+Timelines may vary depending on the board's 180-day deadline.

-Any undertakings and subsequent responses must be clearly acknowledged in the Record of Decision.
+Any undertakings and subsequent responses must be clearly acknowledged in the record of decision.

-All requests for undertakings are prepared by the Panel Chair or Board Secretary and are issued under the signature of the Board Secretary.
+All requests for undertakings are prepared by the panel chair or board secretary and are issued under the signature of the board secretary.